zyushun/Adam-mini/README.md

 **About checkpoint saving:**  If you are using FSDP distributed framework, please set "use_orig_params  = False"  in your FSDPStrategy.
 This allows you to save and load checkpoint without any issue (as suggested by [issues #5](https://github.com/zyushun/Adam-mini/issues/5)).
 Conversely, using the default setting of "use_orig_params = True" may result in errors during checkpoint saving.

+**About CPU offload:** Our current implementation of Adam-mini supports CPU offload in FSDP, while it does not support CPU offload in DeepSpeed.
+Please turn off offload when using DeepSpeed.
+We will resolve this issue soon.

 ## Acknowledgements

 The above code is heavily based on the codebase of [NanoGPT](https://github.com/karpathy/nanoGPT),  [TinyLlama](https://github.com/jzhang38/TinyLlama),  [ReMax](https://github.com/liziniu/ReMax), and [DeepSpeed](https://github.com/microsoft/DeepSpeedExamples/tree/master/applications/DeepSpeed-Chat).